When you start working on a new idea, it’s always a ton of fun.

 Not being able to source the right products for even the first box was clearly a deathblow for the idea in that specific form.

-But before I realized this, I was already working on the next part of my business: testing were I could find customers profitably.
+But before I realized this, I was already working on the next part of my business: testing was I could find customers profitably.

 I shouldn’t have moved on to this part, but I did anyway.